If you need additional information on our products, click any of our specific product guides (please give each guide a minute or two to load):

 Our products are not for everyone, and we realize that many of our products represent a considerable financial investment for a lot of people.
 If our products don’t help you, we don’t want you to be stuck with them: we want you to return them for a refund.
 This benefits you (no risk), and benefits us (you might know someone else who might benefit from our products, and word-of-mouth advertising from a satisfied customer is worth much more than traditional advertising).
 Our products are meant to be used, so we want all our products to find homes with people who will enjoy and benefit from them.

-All products purchased from The SunBox Company may be returned within 45 days from date of delivery for a full refund if returned in good condition.
+All products purchased from The SunBox Company may be returned within 45 days from date of purchase for a full refund (less shipping costs) if returned in good condition.
 We ask that you keep the original shipping materials to reuse in case of return, as this is the best way to ensure that the unit will not be damaged in transit back to us.

 From time to time, additional time is necessary to determine whether one of our products will be helpful to you or not.
 If this is the case, please contact us to discuss the situation; the 30 day return policy is not set in stone, and we are happy to make reasonable exceptions to this policy.